 Using Your Own Insurance

 When you’re in a bind and need more immediate coverage to help with your medical expenses after an accident, you can make a claim for medical payments, or “med pay,” with your own insurance provider.
-Doing so will help pay for your medical bills but not pain and suffering or for lost wages.
+Doing so will help pay for your medical bills but not pain and suffering or other non-economic damages.
 These claims can have pretty low limits though, which might not make this the ideal solution for you if your injuries are extensive.

 One benefit to filing with your own insurance, however, is that liability is not usually a concern, and you can be compensated not matter who was at-fault.
 If you do file a med pay claim with your provider, be sure to deduct these earnings from the total amount you can receive, so that you don’t “double dip” or exceed the total value of the claim, discussed earlier.

-In an effort to maximize the amount of compensation you receive for your injuries, consider hiring an experienced attorney.
+In an effort to maximize the amount of compensation you receive for your injuries, consider hiring an experienced personal injury lawyer in Winston-Salem, NC.
 The right professional will work with you to build your case, so that you may be properly awarded the financial assistance you deserve.
-Contact Lewis & Keller’ law offices today to learn more about how we can help you when you’re victim to an accident.
+Contact Lewis & Keller today to learn more about how we can help you when you’re injured in a car accident in North Carolina.